 NEW OPPORTUNITY FOR MIDDLE SCHOOL STUDENTS:

 Middle School Spring Track Club is a 5-week skill-building and competition clinic for students in grades 5-8 interested in learning more about track and field.
 Middle school students will train with Holy Family FIRE track and field coaches 2-3 days a week (Mondays, Wednesdays, and some Fridays from 5:30-7 p.m.)
+Check out the flyer below.

 Coach Parzyck has over 15 years of coaching experience and is the head coach of the Fire Track & Field program and serves as the program’s strength and conditioning coordinator.
 In addition, he is an assistant football coach.
 During the school day, he spends his day as a science instructor at Holy Family where he encourages students to do their best academically and to try an event (or two) in track and field.